 Brahma Kamal Plant & Vastu

-According to Brahma Kamal plant Vastu, it should be kept in the middle of the house/home which helps in removing all the negative energies.
+According to Vastu Shastra Brahma Kamal Plants should be kept in the middle of the house/home known as Brahmasthan which helps in removing all the negative energies.
 As it is believed that both Lord Brahma and Vishnu reside in it.

 Also, the benefits of keeping it inside your home make the surroundings happy and full of positive vibes.